pedropaulo15/node-mongo-REST-API/README.md

 Within the project folder, run `node server/server.js` and you are ready to make HTTP requests, and you should see `Starter on port 3000...` log message on the console.

+# Testing

+To run all the test suite, just run `npm run test-watch`.